ibm-cloud-docs/watsonxdata/cpdctl_commands_config.md

    ```
    {: codeblock}

-For {{site.data.keyword.lakehouse_short}} on IBM Cloud, it is recommended to use --username and --apikey which are used to login to the console.
-For more information see, Get API key.
+For {{site.data.keyword.lakehouse_short}} on IBM Cloud, it is recommended to use `--username` and `--apikey` which are used to login to the console.
+For more information see, [Get API key](https://cloud.ibm.com/docs/watsonxdata?topic=watsonxdata-con-presto-serv#get-ibmapi-key).

 ## Setting the instance ID as environment variable
 {: #cpdctl_commands_configinstid}

 You must set an instance ID to access the corresponding environment to run the cpdctl commands.
 To set the instance ID, you can use the `WX_DATA_INSTANCE_ID` environment variable.
 This allows you to avoid specifying the instance ID with each command.

-   You must use `INSTANCE_ID` in {{site.data.keyword.lakehouse_short}} 2.1.1 version.
-   {: note}

 To set the variable, run the following command in macOS and Linux:
    ```bash